 Source

-Source is any construction activity, material, or area that causes or contributes to pollutants in stormwater.
+Source is any construction activity, material, or area that causes or contributes to pollutants in stormwater.Stormwater

-Snowmelt Event

-Snowmelt event is the runoff and/or discharge from the melting of snow regardless of active precipitation.
+Stormwater is rain, snowmelt, or any other liquid or solid precipitation that may result in runoff, and drainage from a site.

 Streets and Utilities Phase

-Streets and utilities phase is the construction stage including excavation and street paving, lot grading, curbs, gutters and sidewalks, public utilities, public water facilities including fire hydrants, public sanitary sewer systems, storm sewer system and/or other drainage improvements.
+Streets and utilities phase is the construction stage including excavation and street paving, lot grading, curbs, gutters and sidewalks, public utilities, public water facilities including fire hydrants, public sanitary sewer systems, storm sewer system, and/or other drainage improvements.

-Stormwater

-Stormwater is rain, snowmelt or any other liquid or solid precipitation that may result in runoff, and drainage from a site.

 Structural Controls

 Structural controls are any structural facility or fabrication designed and constructed to mitigate the adverse impacts of stormwater and urban runoff pollution.